vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 The more difficult data to generate or more distant to the real training data, the harder it is to synthesize correct data to train on.

 In some problems verification is easier that generation, so in these cases you can remove the invalid data out of the generated data.

-Fo example, the goal may be to solve simple addition problems given in a textual format, which is easily machine-extractable.
+For example, the goal may be to generate a program function that passes an executable set or tests.
 In this case, it is very easy to verify that the generated summation is correct.

+In some cases, it is easy to generate the questions (inputs) given the answers (outputs).
+This inverted generation also allows you to control for the distribution of the labeled samples.
+For example, for text classification, it may be easier to generate a text that matches given category label.
+Another example of this method is [Self-Alignment with Instruction Backtranslation](https://arxiv.org/abs/2308.06259).

 ## Levels of Synthetic Data